Workout of the Week: The 5 x 5 Fartlek

 Why: It’s really hard to fake your way through 25 minutes of work at this intensity.
 Nailing this simple-but-not-easy session will give your fitness a nice boost and also help you develop the mental toughness to keep running hard when you’d otherwise let yourself off the hook.

-Where: Roads, trails, or grass are preferable for this one so you can work on adapting and adjusting your effort over different types of terrain.
+Where: Roads, trails, or grass are preferable for this one so you can work on adapting and adjusting your effort over different types of terrain, but it works just as well on the track or treadmill.

 When: This is a great workout to repeat a few times over the course of a training cycle as it helps build strength and confidence while also allowing you to compare efforts and track progress.
 It is a tough session so I wouldn’t recommend doing it within 7-10 days of a key race.